zeyon/MarkdownHtmlPreview/README.md

 ------------

 1. Install the Sublime Package Control package: <https://sublime.wbond.net/installation>
-2. Use Package Control to install this package (GitHubMarkdownPreview)
+2. Use Package Control to install this package (MarkdownHtmlPreview)

 Usage